SizeIndividual polyps are 1-3mm, colonies can grow very large and weigh several tons

 - Skeleton cup (calyx) created as lower portion of the polyp secretes calcium carbonate.

-- Polyp will generally contract into its calyx when stressed and extend when feeding.
+- Polyps will generally contract into its calyx when stressed and extend when feeding.

 - Identical coral polyps next to each other form a structure and pattern.